-In Take Control of Apple TV you’ll read about:
+In Take Control of Apple TV you’ll also read about:

-- Checking the battery level and charging your Siri Remote
+- Getting the most out of your the Siri Remote

 - Alternatives to the Siri Remote

-- Beaming the display of your Mac or iPhone screen to your TV
+- Using AirPlay to beam the display of your Mac or iPhone screen to your TV

-- Making Mac or iOS audio play through your TV’s speakers
+- Making Mac or iOS/iPadOS audio play through your TV’s speakers

 - Running iTunes Home Sharing to play media from a local computer